 About me

-Hi welcome to my homepage!
-I am a forth year CS PhD student at The University of Texas, Austin.
-I work with Prof. Qiang Liu.
-I got my bachelor’s degree in Mathematics at Zhejiang University in 2017 and I got my master’s degree in Statistics at Purdue University in 2019.
-I was a AI research intern at Cruise during the summer of 2022, and machine learning research intern at Waymo during the summer of 2021, and machine learning research intern at Meta at 2020.
+Hi, welcome to my homepage!
+I am a Senior Research Scientist on the AI Research team at Cruise.
+My research focuses on vision-language models, data mining, and 3D vision for autonomous driving.
+Previously, I earned my Ph.D. in Computer Science from The University of Texas at Austin, where I had the privilege of working with Prof. Qiang Liu.
+I completed my bachelor’s degree in Mathematics at Zhejiang University in 2017 and my master’s degree in Statistics at Purdue University in 2019.
+I have also gained valuable industry experience through internships: as an AI Research Intern at Cruise in the summer of 2022, a Machine Learning Research Intern at Waymo in the summer of 2021, and a Machine Learning Research Intern at Meta in 2020.

 Selected Research Projects